Home Budget Decorating 101

 Lighting can dramatically change the atmosphere of a room.
 Consider creating your own personalized light fixtures using inexpensive materials.
 You can make pendant lights from mason jars, repurpose old lamps, or even create your own DIY chandelier from wooden beads or twine.

-• Tip: Adding a bold lampshade or painting the base of an old lamp can refresh its look and add a personalized touch to your space.
+• Tip : Adding a bold lampshade or painting the base of an old lamp can refresh its look and add a personalized touch to your space.

 7. Handmade Planters

 Plants bring life and color into any space, and handmade planters add a personal, crafty touch.
 You can easily make your own planters using materials like terracotta pots, mason jars, or even old tins.
-Decorate them with paint, fabric, or twine to create a unique look that suits your style.
+Decorate them with paint, fabric, or rope to create a unique look that suits your style.

-• Tip: If you're feeling crafty, try creating a hanging planter using rope or fabric to display plants from the ceiling or walls.
+• Tip : If you're feeling crafty, try creating a hanging planter using rope or fabric to display plants from the ceiling or walls.

 8. DIY Photo Wall